 Though the Rainbow Family boasts that it has no leader, there were two men largely credited for starting it.
 Barry Plunker and Garrick Beck were in their late 20s when they had a prophetic vision.

-After attending another music festival in Portland, Ore. called Vortex I on Aug.
-28, 1970, they decided that all the small communes, nomadic groups, and stray hippies could merge together.
+After attending another music festival in Portland, Oregon called Vortex I in August of 1970, they decided that all the small communes, nomadic groups, and stray hippies could merge together.
 Their goal was to create, as one later member described it, “the largest best coordinated nonpolitical nondenominational nonorganization of like-minded individuals on the planet.”

-Plunker, who had previously lived in a commune on Haight Street in San Francisco, used the tales and legends to explain and attract members to the Rainbow Family.
-For instance, he’d mention Tao, or the Book of Revelations, quoting sections like “And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and three-score days, clothed in sackcloth.”
+Plunker, who had previously lived in a commune on Haight Street in San Francisco, used various Eastern and Western philosophies to attract members to the Rainbow Family.
+For instance, he’d mention Tao or the Book of Revelation, quoting sections like “And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and three-score days, clothed in sackcloth.”
 He’d even use Native American folklore to say that the Rainbow Family was, in a way, a reincarnation of dead warriors reclaiming the earth.

 Once the Rainbow Family of Living Light was established, the next step was to put together a gathering.